 Considering that these examples, buttressed by painful statistics that unfairly and overwhelmingly tarnish black men, can we still call this feeling “unreasonable”?

-But I think French lays the contemporary burden of responsibility to change upon the shoulders of mainstream America.
-This means that white people bear the overwhelming obligation to fix this problem.
-There certainly are white people who lack moral self-awareness and are in definite need of a spiritual self-assessment to change what compromises principled thoughts and behaviors.
+But I think French lays the contemporary burden of responsibility to change upon the shoulders of mainstream America, which means that white people bear the overwhelming obligation to fix this problem.
+There certainly are white people who lack moral self-awareness and need a spiritual self-assessment to change what compromises honest thoughts and behaviors.

 Jesse Jackson also said,